'Like being reborn': Dramatic rescues that defied the odds

 The 52-year-old was with two other people when a rockfall caused the head injury.
 One made the hours-long walk back to the surface to raise the alarm, while the other stayed with Westhauser.

-His injury made it impossible for him to move, and rescue workers and medical professionals from five countries worked to medically evacuate him from a spot 1,000 metres below ground.
+His injury made it impossible for him to move, and rescue workers and medical professionals from five countries worked to medically evacuate him from a spot 1,000 metres (3,300 feet) below ground.

 His rescuers battled dangerous conditions and near-freezing temperatures as they methodically negotiated a treacherous network of tunnels and chambers, underground lakes and ice-cold waterfalls.